-1.5 QUALITY CONTROL
+1.3.2.85 QUALITY CONTROL

-The purpose of quality control at an AWS is to minimize automatically the number of inaccurate measurement data and the number of missing data by using appropriate hardware and software routines.
-Both purposes are served by ensuring that each calculated measurement data are derived from a reasonably large number of quality-controlled data samples.
-In this way, samples with large spurious errors can be isolated and excluded, while the computation can still proceed, not being contaminated by that sample.
+The purpose of quality-control at an AWS is to minimize automatically the number of inaccurate observationsmeasurement data and the number of missing observationsdata by using appropriate hardware and software routines.
+Both purposes are served by ensuring that each observation is computed_calculated measurement data are derived from a reasonably large number of qualitycontrolled data samples.
+In this way, samples with large spurious errors can be isolated and excluded and, while the computation can still proceed, uncontaminated not being contaminated by that sample.

-Quality control ensures quality and consistency of data output.
-It is achieved through a carefully designed set of procedures focused on good maintenance practices, repair, calibration and data quality checks.
+Quality-control achieves assuredensures quality and consistency of data output.
+It is achieved through a carefully designed set of procedures focused on good maintenance practices, repair, calibration, and data quality checks.
+Currently, there is no agreed set of procedures or standards for the various AWS platforms.
+Such a set of procedures should be developed and documented.

-In modern AWSs, the results of data quality-control procedures applied to instruments which reveal the reasons why a measurement is suspicious or erroneous and of hardware self-checks by built-in test equipment are stored in appropriate housekeeping buffers.
-The transmission of these results and the visual display of these status indicators form a very handy tool for continuous monitoring of the network, and during field or remote maintenance.
-The transmission of housekeeping buffers, as an appendix to the routine observational message, or a separate bulletin, or as a clocked or on-request housekeeping message, from a network of AWSs to a central network processing system, is highly recommended to support the maintenance of meteorological equipment.

-Real-time procedures for the quality control of AWS data are highly advisable, and detailed recommendations exist in Appendix VI.2 of the Guide to the Global Observing System (WMO 2013) and in Volume V, Chapter 1 of this Guide.
-The following is a brief summary of the guidelines available in WMO (2013).
+In modern AWSs, the results of data quality-control procedures for sensorsapplied to instruments which reveal the reasons why a measurement is suspectsuspicious or erroneous, and the results of hardware self-checks by built-in test equipment, are stored in appropriate housekeeping buffers.
+The The transmission of these results and the visual display of these status indicators formsform a very handy tool for continuous monitoring of the network, and during field or remote maintenance.
+The transmission of housekeeping buffers-either, as an appendix to the routine observational message, or a separate bulletin, or as a clocked or on-request housekeeping message, from a network of AWSs to a central network processing system-, is a valuable possible approach_highly recommended to support the maintenance of meteorological equipment.
+Real-time procedures for the quality-control of AWS data are highly advisable, and detailed recommendations exist in Part IVAppendix VI.2 of the Guide to the Global Observing System (WMO 2013) and in Volume V, Chapter 1, and as basic quality-control procedures in WMO (1993). of this Guide.
+The following is a practical elaborationbrief summary of the recommendations.guidelines available in WMO (2013).